kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/writeup_report.md

 An improvment coul be to train the network with more balanced data like clearing up the data to loss the strong weight of small steering angles.

 The good result from track 2 surised me, because I did not use any traing data form that track.

+karas provides a lot of tools worth to discover :-)